Articles (A, An, The) Worksheets

 Direct kids to identify the picture, cut the word cards and glue beside the picture and decide if the noun would take a definite or an indefinite article and precede the noun with the correct article.

 Repetition allows the concept to sink into the minds of kids easily.
-Children are expected to read the sentences and spot the definite and indefinite articles and circle them.
+Children in 1st grade and 2nd grade are expected to read the sentences and spot the definite and indefinite articles and circle them.

 This batch of simple sentences best serve in testing knowledge.
 Kids fill the gaps with the definite and indefinite articles a, an or the depending on the noun being referred to.

 Let's move on to activities where the concept is expressed in more interesting and realistic ways.
 The dialogue here helps children reaffirm the concept of articles as they identify and highlight them.

 The goal here is to put across the basic usage of indefinite article when mentioning an object for the first time and using the definite article when it is referred to again.